W4CKYFR/CGL/CodeDocs.md

 This will **include** the cgl.hpp which has all the other header files in it.
 This makes it so you won't have to include multiple different .hpp files for your project.
-The **main loop** is what the compiler will do once you run the code/exe.

 ## Creating a window object and opening it.